developnaveen/Problem-solving/WCDL/Overall/loanlifecycle.md

 - Ensure **atomic transaction**
 ---

-# 🏦 WCDL Loan Flow – Backend Developer Story
+# 🏦 WCDL Loan Flow – Story

 This document explains the **end-to-end flow of a Working Capital Demand Loan (WCDL)** from a **backend system perspective**, highlighting where each banking and technical